-Our research also considers a matrix-free approach for selecting iterative Krylov methods.
+An aspect of our research focuses on a matrix-free approach for selecting iterative Krylov methods.
+Sparse systems use less memory than dense systems because we store only the non-zero elements of the sparse systems.
 When all the matrix elements are stored and available at any given time, various features of the matrix can be computed, such as the number of rows, matrix diagonal, and others.
-For some PDE-based applications, storing the matrix is prohibitively expensive in terms of memory and computation time.
-Krylov methods can, however, solve the linear system by approximating matrix-vector products without explicitly assembling the matrix [6], thus supporting even larger problems.
+For an extremely large matrix, storing it and performing matrix operations can be very expensive due to memory cost and computation time.

+Krylov methods can, however, solve the linear system by approximating matrix-vector products without explicitly assembling the matrix [5], thus supporting even larger problems.